05 Aug 2022

 During this period, residential design also entered my life and I took to it intuitively.
 I was exposed to architecture from a young age through my Dad.
 His plans were hand-drawn with the finest Rotring pens, which had to be held almost 90 degrees for the ink to flow through the needle-like tip.
 He had a great eye and I often went to building sites with him.
 The smell of curing concrete always conjures up memories of weekends spent with him.
 Dad had been living overseas for many years, he passed away in 2002, aged 55.
 I would have loved to get his feedback on my first design project (Glyde Street) but it wasn’t to be.

-At 31 yrs, I followed my heart and moved with my partner to Tasmania for a period of four years while he studied Ocean Engineering.
+At 31 yrs, I followed my partner to Tasmania for a period of four years while he studied Ocean Engineering.
 Whilst there I enrolled in a Diploma of Design and Multi-media and a Cert IV in Interior Design.
-I gained some much needed computer skills and taught myself to use drawing programs for residential design work.
+I gained some much-needed computer skills and taught myself to use drawing programs for residential design work.

-In Tasmania I worked as a picture framer part-time and I worked towards an exhibition titled Island Tracks.
+In Tasmania, I worked as a picture framer part-time whilst also working on an exhibition titled Island Tracks.
 I found an empty building opposite the Boags beer factory and after asking around discovered Boags owned it.
 My friendly landlords charged me a token sum to rent it as a studio.
-The first painting I completed in this studio made the final cut in the prestigious Glover Prize for landscape painting.
+The first painting I completed in this studio made the final cut in the Glover Prize for landscape painting.

 Local Tasmanian artist, Philip Wolfhagen was someone I admired from afar for his use of subtle colour and beeswax, which I have added to my paint ever since, giving it a buttery consistency.
 The Tasmanian experience has shaped where my painting is today.
 I am being more selective about which design projects I take on to ensure my number one passion 'painting' comes first.